bnnm/wwiser/README.md

 other programs.

 Almost all `.bnk` versions should work, except the first two, used in *Shadowrun (X360)* and *Too Human (X360)*, report if you get errors or incorrect behavior.
+All fields should be correctly identified and named, save a few bit flags in some versions and some lesser objects like plugins.

 ## LEGAL STUFF